 Olivia Munn Slams Russell Simmons’ Apology For Alleged Rape: Women Aren’t ‘Disposable’

-Russell Simmons ‘apologized’ after being accused raping Jenny Lumet, but Olivia Munn is NOT here for what he said.
-So, she clapped back on Twitter.
-See the response.
+Russell Simmons ‘apologized’ after being accused of rape, but Olivia Munn is NOT here for what he said.
+So, she clapped back at the ‘douchebag’ (her words!) on Twitter.

 The latest woman to come forward with allegations of sexual assault against Russell Simmons is writer Jenny Lumet, who told a shocking, detailed story of how he allegedly forced her to go home with him, then allegedly raped her.
 Russell vehemently denied previous allegations against him, but this time, he decided to step down from his companies and said he is committing to “continuing my personal growth, spiritual learning and above all to listening.”
 However, in his ‘apology,’ he also said, “While [Jenny]’s memory of that evening is very different from mine, it is now clear to me that her feelings of fear and intimidation are real.”
 Olivia Munn had a major problem with this statement, and took to Twitter to say so.